Port of Long Beach: Green Flag incentive program

 While clean trucks were a focus, the Port of Long Beach also turned its attention to ships.
 The Green Flag incentive program was set up to encourage ships to slow down in order to improve air quality.
 The Green Flag program provides approximately $2 million a year in discounts for vessel operators who slow their ships to 12 knots (22 km/h) or less within 20 mi of the harbor.
 According to the port, the Green Flag program reduced air pollution by 600 tons in 2007 and was expected to do better in 2008.

 The port has donated millions of dollars to select Southern California wetlands projects, including a $50 million donation to the Bolsa Chica Ecological Reserve in Huntington Beach.

 Port of Long Beach officials looking into helping restore and revitalize the Los Cerritos Wetlands.

 Governance

-Harbor Commission

 The Port of Long Beach is governed by the City of Long Beach.
 The City Charter created the Long Beach Harbor Department to promote and develop the port.
 Under the charter, the five-member Board of Harbor Commissioners is responsible for setting policy for the port and managing the Harbor Department.

 The Harbor Commissioners set policies for the Port of Long Beach.
 Commissioners are appointed by the Mayor of Long Beach and are confirmed by the City Council.
 They may serve no more than two six-year terms.
 In July, the commissioners rotate the offices of president and vice president.
 These offices are held for one year.